Bjorn Fratangelo: 2015-2017: First major match win and top 100

 In April 2016, he won the 2016 French Open Wild Card Challenge by reaching the semifinals in Sarasota and winning the Savannah Challenger the following week.
 He put the wildcard to good use by defeating compatriot Sam Querrey in the first round of the French Open to crack the top 100 for the first time.
 His ranking of No. 99 came out on June 6, 2016, which was the 60th birthday of the man he was named after, Björn Borg.
 This was also his first career-match win in the main draw of a Grand Slam tournament.
+He lost to ninth seed Richard Gasquet in the second round.

-Fratangelo reached the semifinals at the 2017 Hall of Fame Tennis Championships.
+Fratangelo reached the semifinals at the 2017 Hall of Fame Tennis Championships, losing to top seed and eventual champion John Isner.

-2021-2023: Mixed doubles debut and first doubles win at the US Open
+2021-2023: Mixed doubles debut and first doubles win at the US Open, retirement

-He qualified for the main draw of the 2021 French Open, before losing to Cameron Norrie.
+He qualified for the main draw of the 2021 French Open, but lost to Cameron Norrie in the first round.

 At the 2021 US Open, Fratangelo made his debut in mixed doubles with Madison Keys, whom he began dating four years ago.
 He also paired in men’s doubles with Christopher Eubanks as wildcards where he reached the second round recording his first win in doubles in his career at a Grand Slam over Frances Tiafoe and Nicholas Monroe.

 He secured his main draw spot at the 2022 French Open for a second consecutive year at this major with a straight sets win over Nino Serdarušić.

+Fratangelo retired from professional tennis in August 2023.